To maintain the safety, beauty and serenity of Roselawn Cemetery, the following rules and regulations have been established by the Board of Trustees.

-Printer friendly versions (PDF)
+Printer friendly versions (Docx)

 PERMITS AND AUTHORIZATIONS

 A mausoleum, vault, monument or marker shall not be placed in the cemetery until a written authorization has been issued by Roselawn’s management and the lot owner’s agreement and guarantee have been filed with the General Manager.
 No markers, monuments, vaults, vases, or mausoleums may be placed on lots with balances due and owing.
 Plans and specifications of every design and all materials must be submitted and approved by Roselawn Cemetery management prior to installation.
 The installation of all markers, monuments, vaults, mausoleums and vases is subject to the supervision of the General Manager or Superintendent.

 Definition: Flat headstone set flush to the ground.
 Single Marker size 2’ x 1’.
 Baby Section markers may not exceed 12” x 6”.
 Children Section 20” x 10”.
 Double Markers (3’ x 1’) are permitted only on two grave lots or specifically designated sections.
 All markers must measure between 4 to 5 inches in thickness.
 On multiple grave lots, all markers must consist of the same material and design.
 Unless otherwise approved in writing.

 Definition: Headstones, measuring at least two feet by one foot, that extend above the surface of the ground.
 A single monument is permitted on a designated “monument lot” or subdivision.
 On six-grave lots and larger, the horizontal dimensions of a monument may not exceed one half the width of the lot upon which it is to be placed.
 Monuments on two-grave lots must meet the regulations for the division in which it will be placed.